jschell42/dr_testing/bagging.md

   - Open a shell or Terminal prompt.
   - Run the following command:
       ``bagit.py --validate [path to finished bag]``
-  - If it comes back as "valid" you can proceed to the final step of uploading the bag below.
+  - If it comes back as "valid" you can proceed to the next step of uploading the bag.
-    - If it doesn't not validate, please go back over your process above.
+    - If it does not validate, please go back over your process above.
 If you are confident you followed all the instructions and it still does not validate, please notify a DataRescue guide or report in the DataRescue Slack channel.

 ##Uploading the Finished Bag
 - Upload the zipped bag using the application http://drp-upload-bagger.herokuapp.com/